Country Profile: Mozambique

 Energy

-Mozambique's energy sector is primarily focused on hydropower, which constitutes over 82% of its electricity generation capacity.
-However, access to electricity remains limited, particularly in rural areas.
+Mozambique's energy sector is primarily reliant on hydroelectric power, accounting for 82.7% of its installed capacity.
+However, electricity access remains limited, especially in rural areas.

 Environment